Toll Free: 800-891-3100 Local: 503-685-5015 Fax: 503-682-9680 Email: firstname.lastname@example.org

 James has followed centuries of Japanese tradition in designing the classic cord-wrapped handle, which compares very well to more modern handle materials, giving excellent grip under all conditions.

-We have designed a custom Kydex® sheath with a patented* quick-release belt-mounting system for the Hisshou.
+We have designed a custom Boltaron® sheath with a patented* quick-release belt-mounting system for the Hisshou.
 The sheath has detents which grip the knife securely and wide entry lips which allow the knife to be returned to the sheath with one hand.

 The belt clip can be attached with the Chicago screws provided for vertical carry.
 Simply press in the injection-molded nylon retaining clip for instant attachment or release.